lucasdelaere/VueExam/README.md

 ## Project remarks

+### drag & drop API
-### We used HTML5 drag & drop API directly instead of a vue-draggable API which incorporates these drag & drop events.
+We used HTML5 drag & drop API directly instead of a vue-draggable API which incorporates these drag & drop events.
 The former allows for more controlability while the latter would make datatransfer easier (no need to use emits etc.) and has other builtin features (such as drag & drop visual effects).

+### possible updates
+Checklist contains 2 tasks.
+Make it possible to add any amount of tasks.